BioNLP-OST/supporting-resources/README.md

 **Or**

-You can use the all-included docker image.
+You can use the batteries-included docker image.

 ## File formats